POWER OUTAGE TIPS

 - Switch on an outside light.
 This may assist our crews in determining whether or not your power has been restored late into the night.

 - Keep the refrigerator and freezer doors closed.
 Food in a refrigerator will last 12 to 24 hours if the doors are kept closed.
 A full freezer can last 24 to 48 hours.
-Helpful Hint: You can drape a sleeping bag over your refrigerator or freezer for added insulating value in case of an extended power outage.
+Helpful Hint: You can drape a sleeping bag over your refrigerator or freezer for added insulation in case of an extended power outage.

 - Listen to radio reports.
 Keep either a battery operated or battery free (hand crank) radio on hand for emergencies.
 During an extended outage, please listen to the local radio stations, KQEN at AM 1240 or Sam FM at 104.5 for updates and information.